rgrrrrrba/rgrrrrrba.github.io/_posts/post/2013-11-05-nested-view-models-using-html-editorfor.md

 category: post
 ---

 This was written while figuring out the best way to compose a view with a nested view model.
-[Here is a git repo](https://github.com/bendetat/test-nested-view-model).
+[Here is a Git repo](https://github.com/bendetat/test-nested-view-model).
 I haven't spent much time in ASP.NET MVC so be fair.

 I'm trying to illustrate composing a view.
 I suspect a better method would be `Html.EditorFor` but that approach doesn't seem as rich as using partials (how would I use different editors for the same view model in a different context?).